Roma forced to forfeit Serie A opener after Diawara registration error | Goal.com

 Edin Dzeko appeared to be on his way to Juventus but that deal is in doubt due to complications over Roma's move for their preferred replacement, Napoli forward Arkadiusz Milik.

-In the meantime, Dzeko's move could be off with Juve now appearing set to sign Alvaro Morata from Atletico Madrid instead.
+In the meantime, Dzeko's move could be off with Juve now having signed Alvaro Morata from Atletico Madrid.

 Cengiz Under has left to join Leicester on loan, while Roma did manage to recently bring in defender Marash Kumbulla from Hellas Verona.